A decade of championing independence: Mable's journey

 Creating work so our community finds the right support

 We have created close to 369,000 job opportunities since 2016, driving particular growth during the key years of the Covid-19 pandemic.
-This means in most states and territories in Australia, close to 90% of postcodes have active support workers.
+This means in most states and territories in Australia, over 70% of postcodes have active support workers.

 Mable has also grown from a small team to almost 250 dedicated employees.